ayaalaji/mangement-_advanced_task/README.md

    4. php artisan db:seed --class=UserSeeder
    5. php artisan cache:table
 # Features
 i use JWT package for Api
+i do testing code for Task ( for all crud and also for soft delete and reStore task) to test it you must to write in terminal (php artisan test)
 # what about this project
 This project is about advanced task management. there are three roles: admin, manager, and user.